afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 Coverage report generated for RSpec to /home/circleci/project/coverage.
 4 / 5 LOC (80.0%) covered.
 ```

-And just like in local, Simplecov is generating a coverage report and storing it in the `/coverage` directory:
+And just like in our local environment, Simplecov is generating a coverage report and storing it in the `/coverage` directory:

 ```ruby
 Coverage report generated for RSpec to /home/circleci/project/coverage.
 4 / 5 LOC (80.0%) covered.